 In the event of a product issue, customers should contact Quasonix via phone (1-513-942-1287) or e-mail (support@quasonix.com) to seek technical support.
-If Quasonix determines that the product issue must be addressed at the factory, a returned materials authorization (RMA) number will be provided for return shipment.
+If the Quasonix representative determines that the product issue must be addressed at Quasonix, a returned materials authorization (RMA) number will be provided for return shipment.